eml-eda/tle-supervised/README.md

 - there are then two distinct plot notebooks (`plot_notebook_uc1.ipynb` and `plot_notebook_uc2-3.ipynb` to reproduce all the graphs presented in the paper.

 ### Checkpoints
-The `Checkpoint` folder contains the fine-tuned model weights for the three tasks, UC1, UC2 and UC3.
+We made available also the fine-tuned model weights for the three tasks, UC1, UC2 and UC3.
+These can be found at the follow

 ## Cite as
 ```